nara256/mhz19_uart/README.md

 ## public function

 * void begin(int rx, int tx)
-  setting rx and tx pin, and initialize Software Serial.
+  setting rx and tx pin, and initialize Serial.

+* void setHardwareSerialNo(int serialNo)
+  setting hardware serial no. # You can use this function only ESP32.

 * void setAutoCalibration(bool autocalib)
   MH-Z19 has automatic calibration procedure. the MH-Z19 executing automatic calibration, its do zero point(stable gas environment (400ppm)) judgement.